Henry Hardinge, 1st Viscount Hardinge: Peninsular War

+Hundred Days campaign

 When war broke out again in 1815 after Napoleon's escape from Elba, Hardinge returned to active service as a brigadier.
 Attached to the staff of the allied Prussian Army under Marshal Blucher, he was present at the Battle of Ligny on 16 June 1815, where he lost his left hand by a shot, and thus was not present at Waterloo two days later.
 Wellington presented him with a sword that had belonged to Napoleon.
 Hardinge remained attached to the Prussian army of occupation in France until 1818.

 He was promoted to brevet colonel on 19 July 1821 and to major-general on 22 July 1830.

 Political service

+Member of Parliament

 At the 1820 general election, Hardinge was returned to parliament as member for Durham.
 On 4 April 1823 he was appointed Clerk of the Ordnance a post he held until May 1827, and then again from January to May 1828.
 On 9 June 1828 he accepted the office of Secretary at War in Wellington's ministry, and was appointed a privy councillor.
+On 21 March 1829 he acted as the Duke of Wellington's second for the Wellington–Winchilsea duel at Battersea Fields.
 At the 1830 general election he transferred to the pocket borough of St Germans.

 In July 1830 he exchanged portfolios with Lord Francis Leveson-Gower, becoming Chief Secretary for Ireland, but relinquished the post in November following the collapse of the Wellington–Peel ministry.
 He resigned his seat at St Germans in December and was elected for Newport, another Tory pocket borough, a week later.
 He held Newport at the 1831 general election and in 1832, after Newport was disenfranchised, stood in Launceston and was re-elected.
 He would remain in this seat until he stood down in May 1844.

+Chief Secretary for Ireland

 He was appointed Chief Secretary for Ireland from December 1834 to April 1835, and then was Secretary at War once again in Sir Robert Peel's cabinet from 1841 to 1844.
 He was promoted to lieutenant-general in 1841.
 At this time he had a London home at Whitehall Gardens, Westminster.